Pegz

-Tirren Staaf, otherwise known as Pegz (or Pegasus), is an Australian hip hop artist and producer hailing from Melbourne, Victoria.
-He was the CEO of Obese Records—the record label responsible for artists such as Hilltop Hoods, Downsyde, and Bias B.
+Tirren Staaf (born 23 December 1975), known professionally as Pegz (short for Pegasus), is an Australian hip hop artist and producer hailing from Melbourne, Victoria.
+From 2002 until 2016 he was the CEO of Obese Records —the record label responsible for some of the country's most successful rap artists, such as Hilltop Hoods, Kerser, and Illy.

 Biography

-Tirren Staaf has said that he was named after Tiran Porter, former member of the Doobie Brothers.
+Tirren Staaf was named after Tiran Porter, former member of the Doobie Brothers.

-Pegz has been a part of the Australian hip hop scene since 1992, and has released four full-length studio albums.
-As a teenager he was first a graffiti artist before becoming a rapper.
+Pegz has been involved with the Australian hip hop scene since 1992.
+As a teenager, he was first a graffiti artist before becoming a rapper.

 In 2000, he got a job at Obese Records, a specialist hip-hop music store in Prahran.

-He released his first recording, an EP, Pegasus, on the Obese label in 2001, followed by a studio album, Capricorn Cat in 2003 and Axis in 2005.
+He released his first recording, a self-titled EP, Pegasus, through Obese's distribution label in 2001, followed by a studio album, Capricorn Cat, in 2003, and Axis in 2005.

 In 2005, Pegz toured nationally with Australian Hip Hop Milk Bar Stars (Pegz, Muph, DJ Bonez and Plutonic Lab).

-Upon releasing his third solo album, Burn City, in 2007, Pegz nominally retired as a solo artist to concentrate on managing Obese Records.'This will be my last solo effort I think; I'm not in the mental space to be juggling everything right now, but we'll see what happens.
+Upon releasing his third solo album, Burn City, in 2007, Pegz briefly retired as a solo artist to concentrate on managing Obese Records, stating:"This will be my last solo effort I think; I'm not in the mental space to be juggling everything right now, but we'll see what happens.
 I'm always writing.
-Always.'

-In 2009 Pegz, as part of Gully Platoon, together with Dialectrix (a.k.a.
-Ryan Leaf) and Joe New (Down Under Beats crew), released an album The Great Divide.
+Always."In 2009, Pegz returned with a new group, Gully Platoon, composed of him and MCs Dialectrix and Joe New.
+Together, they only released one album in 2009, The Great Divide.
 The album reached #5 on the AIR Top 20 Album charts and #18 on the ARIA Top 40 Urban Album charts.
 The group released their first video clip for the single "Nothing To Lose" on 15 September 2009.

-On 26 January 2011, Obese Records revealed that Pegz would be releasing another solo album entitled Drama.
-It was released in April 2011.
+On 26 January 2011, Obese Records announced that Pegz would be releasing another solo album, Drama, which released a few months later in April 2011.

+On May 7 2016, Pegz closed the Obese Records label and store.
+On 5 October 2018 he released the album Equilibrium, a collaborative effort between him and producer Silent Titan, on Hydrofunk Records.
+The album peaked at #5 on the AIR Top 20 Album charts and #18 on the ARIA Top 40 Urban Album charts.